The other day, I saw this posted on Twitter:

 ודגשות שי"ן "אשה" תמורת היו"ד הנח הנעלם שהוא באיש, ויתכן שסבת דבור אשה דגוש ולא רפה, שלא יתערב עם "אישה" שהוא בעלה כי פעם יהסרו הראות הה"א, ונשים מן אנוש ואנשים

 [WOMAN.]
 The shin in the word ishah (woman) receives a dagesh in place of the inaudible yod which is found in the word ish (man).
-However, it is possible that ishah (woman) receives a dagesh to distinguish it from ishah (her husband) for at times the dagesh in the suffixed pronominal heh in ishah (her husband) is not pronounced.
+However, it is possible that ishah (woman) receives a dagesh to distinguish it from ishah (her husband) for at times the mapik in the suffixed pronominal heh in ishah (her husband) is not pronounced.
 The plural nashim (women) is derived from the words enosh (man) and anashim (men).

 More modern linguists (see Klein, following Shadal) argue that the word Isha without the yud and with a dagesh chazak has the dagesh for the assimilated nun, which appears in the true shoresh, Enosh.
 It is the feminine form of Enosh, but Adam was able to make a great Hebrew pun.
 To quote Shadal: